 structures.
 Aside from the economics of e-commerce, my main fields of interest

-are the economics of incentives, industrial organization and microeconomics.
+are the economics of incentives and organizations, industrial organization, and microeconomics.

-Some of my past research aspired to advance the understanding of the roles played
+Some of my past research aspired to advance our understanding of the roles played

 institutions facilitate the creation of value.
 Within this broader framework,